 The North Alabama Science Fiction Association (NASFA) organizes Con*stellation, a very cool Rocket City sci-fi convention that is a must.
 Membership in NASFA is easy and inexpensive, and is open to anyone who loves all things speculative.
 The next Con*stellation will be October 2015 at the Four Points, Huntsville Airport hotel.
 With art shows and auctions, console gaming and dealers selling their wares, what is not to love?
 Find more here.

 Love Doctor Who?
 I blogged about this show during the Matt Smith-David Tennant era.
 So I was especially happy to see that Huntsville has its very own tribute to the good doctor.
 I have a picture of me with a Dalek somewhere.
-Check out Con Kasterborous, on July 18-19 2015.
+Check out Con Kasterborous, in the summer.
 It’s too cool for school.

 How about Rocket City Nerd Con, which is the Rocket City’s premier convention for, well, nerds?
 I have not been, but it looks like a blast.
 Check out their FAQ here.